-This year we have changed the methodology used for risk statistics in non-domestic premises.
+In 2018-19, we changed the methodology used for risk statistics in non-domestic premises.
 In previous years we presented banded risk ratings ranging from Well Below Average to Well Above Average based on a conversion of the SFRS risk heuristic score.